mcaplin/beng183/RNASeq.md

 </table>

 ### 3) Advanced-Analysis
 Differential Expression: When genes are expressed differently in an experiment group vs a control group, we use differential expression analysis to compare the samples.
-To analyze the differences, we must first normalize the data.
+To analyze the differences, we must first normalize the data. <br>
-After using TopHat, a common tool for advanced analysis is the CuffLinks package.
-Cuffdiff is typically used after TopHat.
+A common tool for advanced analysis is the CuffLinks package.
+Cuffdiff, part of that package, is typically used after TopHat.

 - **Cuffdiff:** Takes aligned reads and provides a statistical analysis of transcripts that are differentially expressed. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3334321/">[7]</a>

-There are also many tools for visualization.
+There are also many different tools for visualization.
+A few are:

-- **ReadXplorer:** Visualize at the level of the reads [[10]](#10)
+- **ReadXplorer:** Visualize at the level of the reads. [[10]](#10)
-- **UCSC browser:** Visualize at the level of processed coverage [[11]](#11)
+- **UCSC browser:** Visualize at the level of processed coverage. [[11]](#11)
 - **CummeRbund:** Part of the CuffLinks package.
 Plots abundance and differential expression results from Cuffdiff. [[7]](#7)